-Figure 2 shows a bit more complex illustration of nodes .
+Figure 2 shows a bit more complex illustration of nodes.
 Here, you can observe four actors which all exist in the norm network of corruption.
 Actors A1; A2; and A3 still share their three relationships among each other.
 Actor A2 and Actor A3 also share relationships with Actor A5.
 Actor A5 also shares a relationship with Actor A4.
 This means that all four actors share six relationships in total.
-Each relationship still includes two direct relationship, meaning two nodes, thus Figure 2 shows twelve nodes in total.
+Each relationship still includes two direct relationships, meaning two nodes, thus Figure 2 shows twelve nodes in total.
 The example of figure 2 shows that there are a lot of possible exchange relations.
 These exchange relations are not clear-cut.
 In this example, Actor A3 is participating in two exchange relations.
 The first exchange relation is with Actor A1 and Actor A2 and the second is with Actor A2 and Actor A5.

 Figure 2: A more complex illustration of nodes